History of Northern Nigeria: Protectorate Period

 The protectorate of Northern Nigeria was proclaimed at Ida by Fredrick Lugard on January 1, 1897.
 The basis of the colony was the 1885 Treaty of Berlin which broadly granted Northern Nigeria to Britain, on the basis of their protectorates in Southern Nigeria.
 Hostilities with the powerful Sokoto Caliphate soon followed.
-The Emirates of Kabba, Kotogora and Ilorin were the first to be conquered by the British.
+The Emirates of Kabba, Kontagora and Ilorin were the first to be conquered by the British.
 In February 1903, the great fort of Kano, seat of the Kano Emirate was captured, Sokoto and much of the rest of its Caliphate soon capitulated.
 On March 13, 1903, the Grand Shura of Caliphate finally conceded to Lugard's demands and proclaimed Queen Victoria, Queen and sovereign of the Caliphate and all its lands.

 The Governor, Frederick Lugard, with limited resources, ruled with the consent of local rulers through a policy of indirect rule which he developed into a sophisticated political theory.
 Lugard left the protectorate after some years, serving in Hong Kong, but was eventually returned to work in Nigeria where he decided on the merger of the Northern Nigeria Protectorate with Southern Nigeria in 1914.
 Agitation for independence from the radically different Southern Protectorate however led to a formidable split in the 1940s.
 The Richards constitution, proclaimed in 1945 gave overwhelming autonomy to the North, including eventually in the areas of foreign relations and customs policy.